 This a new section in my old web site “pannaturalysaludable.com” in the Spanish language.

-I started this site in May 2010 in a totally silent way, without advertising at all.
+I started my site in Spanish in May 2010 in a totally silent way, without advertising at all.
 I trusted in the search engines for people to find it in their research for bread making.

 In effect, people started visiting my site and asking me questions.
 Spanish speaking people are spread out all around the globe.
-So, last year 2016 my page was visited for Spanish speaking people from 108 different countries making a total of 117,359 pages visited.
+So, in 2016 my page was visited for Spanish speaking people from 108 different countries making a total of 117,359 pages visited.
+In 2017 the statistics were: Visited pages: 126.348, Visitors from 134 different countries.

 I was baking all the time for my family and for friends.
 When I moved to Dorchester and became a member of the Spanish SDAC in London I started sharing my bread with my brothers and sisters.
 I got so surprised by the great acceptation my bread had among them.